rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/funding-a-wallet.md

 #### Getting test tokens

-_Note that test tokens are not real tokens and should only be used for development purposes._
+> Note: Test tokens are not real tokens and should only be used for development purposes.
+When sending or receiving tokens, wallet addresses change depending on the network environment.
+Ensure wallet is on the `TESTNET` environment.
+For transaction using real tokens, ensure to switch network  to use `MAINNET`.
+See [switch networks](/rif/wallet/user-guide/switch-networks/) for more information.

 If you’re a developer looking to use the RIF wallet app in Testnet.
 See video tutorials for how to get [test RBTC (tRBTC)](https://youtu.be/twfK8Rd5hak) or get [test RIF tokens (tRIF)](https://youtu.be/ttb8EOTWey8) from the Rootstock and RIF Testnet faucets.